AutoBE

 description: string

-The description MUST be organized into MULTIPLE PARAGRAPHS (separated by line breaks) based on different aspects of the type:
+The description SHOULD be organized into MULTIPLE PARAGRAPHS (separated by line breaks) covering:

-• The purpose and business meaning of the type
+• WHAT: The purpose and business meaning of the type

-• Relationships to other entities in the system
+• Relationships: Connections to other entities in the system

 MUST be written in English.
 Never use other languages.